West Elizabeth Bus Rapid Transit Design Project

 • Communications systems

-These steps are necessary to advance the West Elizabeth project forward for possible Federal Transit Administration (FTA) funding and future implementation.
+These steps were necessary to advance the West Elizabeth project forward for possible Federal Transit Administration (FTA) funding and future implementation.

 This is an interactive webpage allowing you to subscribe for project updates, ask questions and browse project FAQs, which we update on a regular basis in response to questions we receive.

-Share March 2025 Project Update: West Elizabeth BRT on Facebook Share March 2025 Project Update: West Elizabeth BRT on Twitter Share March 2025 Project Update: West Elizabeth BRT on Linkedin Email March 2025 Project Update: West Elizabeth BRT link
+Share March 2025 Project Update on Facebook Share March 2025 Project Update on Twitter Share March 2025 Project Update on Linkedin Email March 2025 Project Update link

 The West Elizabeth Bus Rapid Transit (BRT) Design Project team made key progress in February.